Growing in a greenspace near you

 The first time the narrator encounters Bouffier he describes the scene as follows: ‘I thought I glimpsed in the distance a small black silhouette, upright, and I took it for the trunk of a solitary tree.
 In any case I started walking towards it.
 It was a shepherd.
 Thirty sheep were lying about him on the baking earth.’

 Over the years the narrator returns to visit Bouffier and recounts his experience of witnessing a once barren land being returned to forest.

-DUO – over a three-year period and in collaboration with many individuals and community groups across the city – hope to achieve a similar form of regeneration within Dundee.
+DUO – over a four-year period and in collaboration with hundreds of individuals and twenty-five community orchard groups across the city – have attempted to perform a similar act of regeneration within Dundee.
 Unlike Giono’s story, however, we celebrate the collective action of orchard planting, not the singular celebration of one man planting trees.
-For this reason, and orchard by orchard, our ‘black silhouette’ figure (as seen in our logo) will be joined by many other characters: school children, gardeners, musicians, jugglers, and various orchard loving animals and plants.
+For this reason, and orchard by orchard, our ‘black silhouette’ figure (as seen in our logo) was joined by many other characters: school children, gardeners, musicians, jugglers, and various orchard loving animals and plants.

-In addition to the general theme of reforestation we appropriate other visual, linguistic and mythological elements from The Man Who Planted Trees.
-We use the first siting of Bouffier as a ‘black silhouette’ to indicate future urban orchard sites – these as ‘shadow markers’.
-We also incorporate the shepherd image into our ‘tracts’ – for reasons that will become clear in due course.
-The silhouette, as shadow figure, also draws attention to the provisional nature of our project and the possibility that Dundee as an orchard city might, in the long run, remain unplanted.
+In addition to the general theme of reforestation we appropriated other visual, linguistic and mythological elements from The Man Who Planted Trees.
+We used the first siting of Bouffier as a ‘black silhouette’ to indicate future urban orchard sites – these as ‘shadow markers’.
+We also incorporate the shepherd image into our leaflets.
+The silhouette, as shadow figure, also draws attention to the provisional nature of our project and the possibility that Dundee might, in the long run, fail to become an Orchard City.

 Only time will tell.
 In the meantime we plant trees.